romaindso/devoxx-2019/live-coding.md

 3. Assets loading with Suspense in GameCharacters.js
 4. Assets loading with Suspense in GameHeader.js
 5. Data loading with Suspense in GameCharacters.js
+6. Data loading with Suspense in GameHeader.js / Suspense handler in GameDetails.js
-6. Data loading with Suspense in GameList.js / Suspense handler in Home.js
+7. Data loading with Suspense in GameList.js / Suspense handler in Home.js
-7. Disable concurrent mode in index.js
+8. Disable concurrent mode in index.js